This is about more than one block of land.

 4 June

-Minister for Local Government Joe Szakacs issued a response and update on the proposal's progress, stating that he is yet to receive the request from the Council, and that he will "carefully review both the process undertaken by the Council" and "any correspondence [he] receive[s]".
+Minister for Local Government Joe Szakacs issued a response and update on the proposal's progress, stating that he is yet to receive the request from the Council, but he will "carefully review both the process undertaken by the Council" and "any correspondence [he] receive[s]".

 28 May

-After a council meeting and vote the previous night, the council decided to completely ignore the demands of its people and approved the proposal anyway.
-They are actively choosing profit over people, the direct opposite thing the Malinauskas' Labor Government claims to stand for.
+After a council meeting the previous night, the council voted 8:3 to completely ignore the demands of its people and approved the proposal anyway.
+They are actively choosing profit over people, the opposite of what the Malinauskas' Labor Government claims to stand for.

-The proposal now moves up to the State Government for final approval; the final decision will be made by the Minister for Local Government Joe Szakacs, with no indication of the timeframe before he makes a decision.
+The proposal moves to the State Government for final approval; the decision will be made by the Minister for Local Government Joe Szakacs, with no indication of the timeframe before he makes a decision.

 26 May